galanodel2010/ee462/Project_2/README.md

 2. Rated Speed to Half Speed Step Response:

 * Calculate the duty cycle that should be applied to the motor to operate at half of its rated speed under rated load torque, in forward motoring mode.
   * Apply a step change to the duty cycle applied to the motor drive from the value in (1) to (2).
-Obtain the armature voltage, armature current, torque and speed waveforms adter the speed reference has been halved.
+Obtain the armature voltage, armature current, torque and speed waveforms after the speed reference has been halved.
   * Comment on the results and the operating modes.
 Comment on the limitations on this topology if the regenerative braking applied for a long time.

 ---